Ruhollah Khomeini: Rushdie fatwa

-In early 1989, Khomeini issued a fatwa calling for the assassination of Salman Rushdie, an India-born British author.
-Rushdie's book, The Satanic Verses, published in 1988, was alleged to commit blasphemy against Islam and Khomeini's juristic ruling (fatwā) prescribed Rushdie's assassination by any Muslim.
-The fatwā required not only Rushdie's execution, but also the execution of "all those involved in the publication" of the book.
+In early 1989, Khomeini issued a fatwā (juristic ruling) calling for the assassination of Salman Rushdie, an India-born British author.
+Rushdie's book, The Satanic Verses, published in 1988, was alleged to commit blasphemy against Islam.
+Khomeini's fatwā required not only Rushdie's execution, but of "all those involved in the publication" of the book.

 Khomeini's fatwā was condemned across the Western world by governments on the grounds that it violated the universal human rights of free speech and freedom of religion.
 The fatwā has also been attacked for violating the rules of fiqh by not allowing the accused an opportunity to defend himself, and because "even the most rigorous and extreme of the classical jurist only require a Muslim to kill anyone who insults the Prophet in his hearing and in his presence."

-Though Rushdie publicly regretted "the distress that publication has occasioned to sincere followers of Islam", the fatwa was not revoked.

-The fatwa was followed by a number of deaths, including the lethal stabbing of Hitoshi Igarashi, the Japanese translator of the book, in 1991.
-Rushdie himself and two other translators of the book survived murder attempts, the last – in Rushdie's case – in August 2022.
-The controversy, and subsequent unrest associated with the fatwa has been linked to surges in sales for Rushdie's work.
+Although Rushdie publicly regretted "the distress that publication has occasioned to sincere followers of Islam", the fatwa was not revoked.
+The fatwa was followed by a number of killings and attempted killings.
+Hitoshi Igarashi, the Japanese translator of the book, was stabbed to death in 1991.
+Rushdie himself and two other translators of the book survived murder attempts, the last (in Rushdie's case) in August 2022.
+The fatwa and subsequent unrest also coincided with a surge in sales for Rushdie's work.